 Dr. Beth Davison has been a member of Appalachian State University’s faculty since 1997.
-During her tenure she has taught in the Department of Sociology and recently became the director of Interdisciplinary Studies in the Department of Cultural, Gender and Global Studies.
+During her tenure, she has taught in the Department of Sociology and served as director of the interdisciplinary studies program in the Department of Cultural, Gender and Global Studies.

 Davison helps students who have a vision for their education and career but cannot find a major at Appalachian that fits their specific needs.

 For example, a student who wants to study documentary filmmaking could go to Davison and work with her to create an interdisciplinary major that would include classes the student needs to graduate and continue on in a career making documentaries, Davison said.

 This student’s schedule might include multimedia storytelling classes in the Department of Communication and Reich College of Education.
 The program of study may also include classes from the Department of Art and a film classes in the Department of English, Davison said.

 One of the reasons Davison gives this example may be because she was once in that same place.

 In the past 10 years, Davison built on her love of watching documentaries by taking continuing education classes at the Duke Center for Documentary Studies.
 She brought the training she received back to Appalachian.